ViewVoting details

 Good digi echos

 From Seattle: Go east on I-90 and take Exit 45 and turn under the freeway.
 Follow the road and turn left at a branch after about half a mile and continue on a traverse for another three miles or so to the trailhead parking lot.
 The road can be driven by any passenger car.
-The elevation is about 2,100 feet.
+The elevation gain is about 2,100 feet.
 A Forest Pass is required for parking.

 The total round trip hike is just short of nine miles and 3100 feet of gain.
 Take the Ira Spring Trail to the junction for Mason Lake and Bandera Mountain.
 Here the Bandera trail turns into a staircase – about 1100 feet are gained in the next third of a mile.
 If you think it’s hard going up, think what it will be like on the way back.
-(You could still do Defiance instead.)
+(You could do nearby Defiance instead.)
 And I was happy to have poles with me to cross the creek pictured below.

 Pictures: